Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Introduction

 In general, there are many different types of movable singularities that can occur in the solutions of non-linear differential equations, such as poles, algebraic poles, logarithmic and essential singularities, and even non-isolated singularities (e.g.\ encountered in certain equations of degree $\geq 3$, such as the Chazy equation \cite{Chazy1911}).
 In this paper, the equations we are studying are of such nature that the only movable singularities that can occur, by continuation of the solution along finite-length paths in the $z$-plane, are at most algebraic poles, i.e.\ at a singularity $z_\ast$ the solution can be represented by a series expansion in a fractional power of $z-z_\ast$ (Puiseux series).
-This property is now known as the quasi-Painlev\'e property, a notion introduced by S. Shimomura in the articles~\!\cite{Shimomura2006,Shimomura2008}.
-In particular, the property guarantees a certain regularity of the solutions.
-It is a generalisation of the notion of equations with the Painlev\'e property, for which all movable singularities of all solutions have to be poles.
-We briefly discuss this class of equations in the next section but will quickly move on to equations of quasi-Painlev\'e type in section \ref{sec:intro_quasi-Painleve}, which this article is mainly about\footnote{Throughout the paper we use the abbreviation `qP' for quasi-Painlev\'e, not to be confused with the $q$-Painlev\'e in the context of discrete Painlev\'e and orthogonal polynomials usually found in the literature. }.
+This property is now known as the quasi-Painlev\'e property, a notion introduced by S. Shimomura in the articles~\!\cite{Shimomura2006,Shimomura2008}. { In particular, the property guarantees a certain regularity of the solutions, in the way that locally, the solutions extend over a Riemann surface with only a finite number of sheets, and singularities with a more complicated branching, such as logarithmic ones, are excluded (globally, however, i.e.\ over the whole complex plane, the picture is much more complicated in general).} It is a generalisation of the notion of equations with the Painlev\'e property, for which all movable singularities of all solutions have to be poles.
+We briefly discuss this class of equations in the next section but will quickly move on to equations of quasi-Painlev\'e type in section \ref{sec:intro_quasi-Painleve}, which this article is mainly about.